JSBSim-Team/jsbsimcommander/README.md

 # JSBSim Commander
+:warning: **JSBSim commander code is 12 years old and is currently broken.** :warning:

+:construction: It needs to be updated to compile.
+See the [Issues](https://github.com/JSBSim-Team/jsbsimcommander/issues) if you want to contribute :construction:

+---

 JSBSimCommander is a platform-independent, open source editor for creating and editing JSBSim aircraft models.
 Originally created by Matthew Gong, JSBSim Commander is actively under development and supported by Matthew and various members of the JSBSim development team.

 The flight control system editor features a drag and drop capability for building up a set of control laws using components such as a gain, filter, summer, deadband, integrator, etc.